Skip to content

 Concurrent processing uses bounded worker pools with panic recovery:

-• Dispatcher: Limited to 100 max goroutines (configurable via DISPATCHER_MAX_ROUTINES)
+• Dispatcher: Limited to 200 max goroutines by default (configurable via DISPATCHER_MAX_ROUTINES)

 • Message Pipeline: Concurrent validation stages